 Mona Street (next to Pittwater High School), Mona Vale

 Winnererremy Bay features the well-known Flying Fox Playground, which is quite possibly the biggest and best playground on the Northern Beaches.
-There is a large open green space overlooking Pittwater, and a great cycleway around the edge.
-There’s a fabulous kid-friendly nearby cafe, you can take a splash in the harbour, or go for a little walk around the bushland.
+There is ample open green space overlooking Pittwater, and a great cycleway along its edge.
+There’s a fabulous kid-friendly cafe nearby, where you can take a splash in the harbour or go for a little walk around the bushland.
 It’s a stunning spot!

 ‘Flying Fox is our favourite place to go on the weekend.
 If we have nothing else on, without a doubt we will choose to go to Winnererremy Bay.
 It’s got everything you want, and is a beautiful part of Sydney.‘ – Catriona.